 During this time of puberty you are no longer a child and not yet a woman.
 You have much to achieve in life before you become a woman."

-Esther feels relieved.
+Mutoni feels relieved and comforted.

-Esther's Aunt continues to share advice.
+Mutoni's mum continues to share advice.
 "My child, you never need to miss a day of school due to monthly bleeding.
 I never did, and I want the same for you.

 To keep your underwear dry, use clean cloth, cotton or pads which will soak up the blood.
-Change the cloth every few hours.
+Change the cloth or pads every few hours.
+If you use reusable pads, wash and rinse them when you get home and hang them up to dry.
 When you go to school, take extra cloth in a small bag and change it regularly.
 In case there is a leak onto your skirt, tie a sweater or some other type of cloth around your waist.
 If you get pain in your stomach or lower back, place a hot water bottle where it aches or drink a cup of hot water or tea.
-If the pain is bad, ask for pain reliever from the head female teacher or another trusted adult like me, your Aunt, parent or older sisters.
+If the pain is bad, ask me for pain reliever or ask the head female teacher or another trusted adult like your aunt or older sisters.